DBCDK/bibdk/bibdk_development/README.md

 to initialize and synchronize

-bibliotek.dk can now be seen on localhost:8080 in the folder a html/ dir is generated - the bibdk repo is in html/profiles/bibdk, so go ahead and do your development.
+bibliotek.dk can now be seen on localhost:8080

+In the folder a html/ dir is generated - the bibdk repo is in html/profiles/bibdk, so go ahead and do your development.
 Changes in code will be reflected on localhost:8080.

 To run on another port you will have to edit the docker-compose.yml file.

 --------------------------------------------------------------------------------------------------
 to clean up:
-minimal: run
+- minimal: run
-    $docker-compose down
+    `$docker-compose down`
 this will close the docker network and release port 8080

-total: run
+- total: run
-    $docker-compose down --rmi all this will close the docker network and remove all containers and images in the network
+    `$docker-compose down --rmi all` this will close the docker network, release port 8080 and delete all containers and images in the network

 Downloaded files will have to be deleted manually